Catherine the Great: Title

-The Manifesto of 1763 begins with Catherine's title:
+The Manifesto of 1763 begins with Catherine's full titulature:

+Another of her titles was "Mother of the Fatherland".
+She was often simply addressed as "Mother" (Матушка), sometimes even by the court nobles instead of as "Your Majesty".

 Archives

 Empress Catherine's correspondence with Frederick II Eugene, Duke of Württemberg, (the father of Catherine's daughter-in-law Maria Feodorovna) written between 1768 and 1795, is preserved in the State Archive of Stuttgart (Hauptstaatsarchiv Stuttgart) in Stuttgart, Germany.